gbif/ipt/IPT2ManualNotes.wiki.md

 The [issue tracker](https://github.com/gbif/ipt/issues) is the bug report and feature request management system for the IPT software and documentation.

 ## IPT mailing list
-Subscribe to the IPT mailing list to send and receive messages related to the use of the Integrated Publishing Toolkit.
-This group is for users to support each other in the use of the IPT: <a href='http://lists.gbif.org/mailman/listinfo/ipt/'>http://lists.gbif.org/mailman/listinfo/ipt/</a>.
+All **IPT Administrators** should sign up to the [IPT Mailing List](https://lists.gbif.org/mailman/listinfo/ipt/) to be notified of new releases and best practices for maintaining their IPT.
+Have a question about how to maintain the IPT that you can't find the answer to in the [FAQ](https://github.com/gbif/ipt/wiki/FAQ.wiki) or [User Manaual](https://github.com/gbif/ipt/wiki/IPT2ManualNotes.wiki)?
+Then send your question to the list to get it answered!

+The [IPT Mailing List](https://lists.gbif.org/mailman/listinfo/ipt/) can also be used by **IPT users** to support each other.
+Have a question about how to use the IPT that you can't find the answer to in the [FAQ](https://github.com/gbif/ipt/wiki/FAQ.wiki) or [User Manaual](https://github.com/gbif/ipt/wiki/IPT2ManualNotes.wiki)?
+Then send your question to the list to get it answered!

 ## IPT server preparation
 This wiki page gives details about preparing a server to run the IPT and can be found on the IPT project code site wiki [[here|IPTServerPreparation.wiki]].